tlwilliams895/gis-devops/src/walkthroughs/eslint-airwaze/index.rst

     - ``$ npm install eslint --save-dev``
     - ``$ npm install eslint-plugin-import --save-dev``.

-The ``$ npm install`` command will create a new directory called ``npm_modules`` and will install the packages, and their dependencies into the ``npm_modules`` directory.
+The ``$ npm install`` command will create a new directory called ``node_modules`` and will install the packages, and their dependencies into the ``node_modules`` directory.
 This is the code that runs when we use ESLint.
 The ``--save-dev`` option saves the installed packages inside devDependencies indicating these packages are only needed while the project is being developed, and they are not needed in production.

-You can change into the ``npm_modules`` directory, and see all of the code that is used to run ESLint.
+You can change into the ``node_modules`` directory, and see all of the code that is used to run ESLint.

 Initialize ESLint
 -----------------